Normal permissions

 Special permissions

-There are a couple of permissions that don't behave like normal and dangerous permissions.SYSTEM_ALERT_WINDOW
+There are a couple of permissions that don't behave like normal and dangerous permissions.SYSTEM_ALERT_WINDOW and WRITE_SETTINGS are particularly sensitive, so most apps should not use

 them.
 If an app needs one of these permissions, it must declare the